-It has a lockable lid for protection against pests.
+The food waste storage boxes have lockable lids to deter scavenging animals.
 The box is locked when the handle is standing up in the carrying position.
 When the handle is down you can open the lid.
 Please leave the handle upright when leaving it outside.

 Always put food waste out for collection in the large storage box because this has a securable lid to protect it from animals.

 These liners are made of corn or potato starch.
-They resemble a plastic bag but will compost completely within 30 days in a commercial compost/digestion process.
+They resemble a plastic bag but will biodegrade completely in as few as 30 days in a controlled commercial process.

 Suitable starch bags are usually marketed as compostable.
 Please be aware that some bags sold as biodegradable may not be made of starch, be compostable or compost fast enough.
 These will not be marked with the EN13432 standard.